martianboy/cribl-file-search/README.md

 ### Using the Provided UI

 1. Enter the desired file name, excluding the base directory.
+2. Select an option from the list of servers.
-2. Specify a limit for the number of lines to return (optional).
+3. Specify a limit for the number of lines to return (optional).
-3. Enter a search term (optional).
+4. Enter a search term (optional).
-4. Click search.
+5. Click search.